Image by Matteo Colombo Getty Images

-Rising from its own purpose-built island, and set in an extensive landscape of lawns and ornamental trees off the Corniche, this is a fabulous museum.
-It's shaped like a postmodern fortress with minimal windows (to reduce energy use) and a ‘virtual’ moat, and the views across the water are splendid.
-With the largest collection of Islamic art in the world, collected from three continents, the museum is so rich in treasure that it rewards short, intense visits.
+With the largest collection of Islamic art in the world, drawn from three continents, this fabulous museum is so rich in treasure that it rewards short, intense visits.
+Rising from its own purpose-built island, and set in an extensive landscape of lawns and ornamental trees off the Corniche, the museum is shaped like a postmodern fortress with minimal windows (to reduce energy use).
+The views across the water are splendid.

-The museum was designed by IM Pei (architect of the Louvre pyramid), and you know that something special awaits from the minute you lay eyes on the grand palm-lined entrance.
-Inside, the building is a masterpiece of light and space, drawing your eyes up to the dome, a clever modern take on the dome so prevalent in Islamic architecture.
+The museum was designed by IM Pei (architect of the Louvre pyramid), and you know that something special awaits from the minute you lay eyes on the grand, palm-tree-lined entrance.
+Inside, the building is a masterpiece of light and space, drawing your eyes up to the dome, a clever modern take on an element so prevalent in Islamic architecture.

-Pace yourself by visiting the cafe downstairs or punctuate your visit with a browse in the extensive museum shop (also on the ground floor) to avoid sensory overload.
-A good option can be the free 40-minute guided tours (in English and Arabic) of the permanent collection on Thursday at 2pm and Saturday at 4pm, and of the temporary or special exhibitions on Wednesday at 2pm.
+Pace yourself by visiting the cafe downstairs or finish at the top-floor IDAM Restaurant.
+On the ground floor there's a large museum shop.
+There are free 40-minute guided tours (in English and Arabic) of the permanent collection on Thursday at 2pm.

-Avoid strappy tops and shorts or you may be refused admission.
+Both men and women should avoid strappy tops or vests and shorts or you may be refused admission.